 The Paducah Police Department's Citizens' Police Academy (CPA), for citizens 18 years of age or older, focuses on building a strong partnership between the police department and the community.
 The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18 (see information at bottom of page).
 CPA Class #21 is pictured.

 Since its inception in March 2002, the CPA has graduated 24 classes of more than 370 citizens.
 It is taught once a year in the late summer to early fall over several consecutive weeks.
-Class size is limited.
+Class size is limited to approximately 25 participants.
 The CPA is a free program.
 It is for citizens 18 years of age and older who live in Paducah, McCracken County or the surrounding area.
 All applicants are subject to a criminal background check prior to acceptance.
 Upon graduation, participants are encouraged to join the Volunteers in Police Service (VIPS).

 CPA attendees are exposed to some of the same training that police officers receive and witness presentations from the department’s specialized units including the Drug and Vice Enforcement (DAVE), SWAT, K-9, and the Bomb Squad.
 They also participate in a mock crime scene investigation and visit the firearms range.
 The classes expose citizens to a number of current law enforcement issues and the latest Paducah Police Department procedures.
 Participants are encouraged to schedule ride-a-longs with patrol officers.